 Tillman was featured in the award winning, Oscar nominated documentary Gasland and Gasland Part 2; and also Detroit PBS documentary Beyond the Light Switch.

-She recently became a founding member of the League of Independent Voters of Texas after writing an extensive analysis of Proposition 6, the Water Amendment that passed in November 2013.
+Michele became a founding member of the League of Independent Voters of Texas after writing an extensive analysis of Proposition 6, the constitutional Water Amendment that passed in November 2013.
+She is also a veteran water and environmental volunteer activist in central Texas.
+Starting with the original attempted “water grab” in Lee and Bastrop counties by San Antonio and Alcoa in 1998, she has worked pro bono on water issues for Neighbors for Neighbors and the League of Independent Voters.

 The League has our very own resident federal budget nerd, Jeff Harper, of Ft.
 Worth.
 Jeff is the author of Uncle Sam’s Checkbook.
 A reference booklet on federal spending the size of a checkbook.
 Harper does speaking engagements that allow citizens to quickly see what is actually spent where and to propose their own budget and revenue plan.